 Start with AI

-EdgeOne Pages features built-in AI tools like deploying MCP and AI IDE plugins, working in conjunction with flexible AI context text files to build an intelligent free and open ecosystem.
-This helps you deliver outstanding Web applications faster with higher quality.
+EdgeOne Pages features built-in AI tools such as deployment MCP and AI IDE plugin, working in conjunction with flexible AI context files to build an intelligent free and open ecosystem, helping you deliver outstanding Web applications faster and with higher quality.

 Using Pages MCP